RECRUIT STRATEGICALLY TO ATTRACT ALL PROSPECTIVE STUDENTS WHO ARE GOOD CANDIDATES FOR YOUR PROGRAM.

 - EMPHASIZE CONNECTIONS BETWEEN COMPUTING AND OTHER FIELDS.

-- EXAMINE YOUR ADMISSIONS PROCESS FOR BIAS.
+- EXAMINE YOUR ADMISSIONS PROCESS.

 - DEVELOP A RECRUITING STRATEGIC PLAN.